 By MISTIKA IDRIS

-The writer is a member of the BRATs young journalist programme.
-To find out more, go to facebook.com/starbrats.
+The writer is a member of The Star’s BRATs young journalist programme.
+To find out more about the BRATs, log on to facebook.com/starbrats.